RobertoM89/BigRig/README.md

 An FK and an IK chains are created, each one with its own controls, while the original chain becomes the Skin chain.
 A control for the hand is created with a switch attribute to change the behavior of the Skin chain.

+- **Rig Arm and Mirror**
+This function creates the rig for the selected arm, mirrors the joints and create a rig for the opposite arm.

 - **Create Shoulder Twist**
 This function adds shoulder twist joints to the selected arm.